MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 #### Default Value

-`null`

-The default status is used on the dossier.
+If this object is not specified, the MicroStrategy Library default behavior is used.

 #### Sample